An Information-Geometric Approach to Artificial Curiosity: Invariant information rewards

 \section{Invariant information rewards}

 To formally ground artificial curiosity as rewarding information, we seek an intrinsic reward that depends on the information that the agent has about the environment and is agnostic to the representation of the information.
-Formalizing this, we now derive information rewards and prove that they are uniquely invariant under the agent-environment interaction and congruent Markov morphisms.
+Formalizing this, we now derive information rewards and prove that they are uniquely information monotonic and invariant under the agent-environment interaction.